nih-cfde/c2m2/draft-DCC_intake_list_spec/README.md

 data-description space which can be used by any DCC to build a basic structured inventory of experimental resources of potential interest to external investigators, while requiring only minimal effort overhead from a DCC (beyond conducting the inventory itself).
-Beyond facilitating DCC onboarding into and adoption of the CFDE technologies, this inventory will serve as a preliminary survey of available data files managed by each DCC, will help guide future CFDE-DCC interactions as more detailed metadata modeling and ingestion progresses, and will also immediately serve as a data substrate for administrative (dashboard) reporting of basic stats describing DCC file asset collections (prior to construction of a corresponding full C2M2 instance).
+In addition to facilitating DCC onboarding into and adoption of the CFDE technologies, this inventory will serve as a preliminary survey of available data files managed by each DCC; will help guide future CFDE-DCC interactions as more detailed metadata modeling and ingestion progresses; and will also immediately serve as a data substrate for administrative (dashboard) reporting of basic stats describing DCC file asset collections (prior to construction of a corresponding full C2M2 instance).

-We will accept intake data as a pair of TSVs: one TSV will encode metadata for individual files, and the other will describe metadata associated with the entire asset list object.
+We will accept intake data as a pair of TSVs: one TSV will encode metadata for individual files (one per row), and the other (containing a single row) will describe metadata associated with the entire asset list object.
 These TSVs will be described by a frictionless.io JSON Schema spec, itself defined by the following model:

 # Specification details